Dr. Edward Morse

 Office: Walter Sillers Fine Arts Building

-Dr. Ed Morse is Assistant Professor of Music at Mississippi Valley State University in Itta Bena, MS. At MVSU, Dr. Morse teaches applied trombone, tuba, and euphonium as well as music education and music appreciation classes.
-He also directs the MVSU Chamber Winds, a concert band that meets in the fall semester.
+Dr. Ed Morse is Associate Professor of Music at Mississippi Valley State University in Itta Bena, MS. At MVSU, Dr. Morse teaches applied trumpet, horn, trombone, tuba, and euphonium as well as music education classes.
+He also directs the MVSU Brasswind Ensemble.
 He was previously Visiting Assistant Professor of Music at Bethune-Cookman University and Adjunct Instructor of Low Brass at Daytona State College in Daytona Beach, FL.

 He holds a DMA in Trombone Performance from the University of Memphis, a MM in Trombone Performance from Baylor University, and a Bachelor of Music Education from the University of Tennessee, Knoxville.
 His primary teachers include John Mueller, Brent Phillips, Kevin Chiarizzio, and Don Hough.